shivark/willis-towers-watson/WillisTowersWatson.Policies/README-SHIVA.md

 # Notes

 The front end Angular project has been designed to use Angular "smart and presentation" design part.
 It has two smart components "Policies" and "Add-Edit".
-The presentation components communicate with parents through services.
+The presentation components communicate with parents through services e.g policy-delete.service, page-header.service.

 ## Future enhancements and refactorings